 Will the Green Deal affect house prices?˅

 Technically, the Green Deal is a charge attached to the electricity meter of your home, not to you as an individual.
 So if you move, the Green Deal stays with the property.

 It is not known how the Green Deal will affect the property market, but there is a concern that some prospective buyers may not be attracted to a property with a substantial Green Deal charge attached to it.
 You may choose to pay off the rest of your Green Deal loan before trying to sell your home, to get the best market price for your property.

 I’ve just moved in to a house with a Green Deal attached to it - what does it mean?˅

 The person who pays the electricity bill pays the money back - so if you’re a tenant in a rented property, you’ll be paying back the costs, not the landlord.
 This is because the tenant can expect to benefit from lower energy costs.
 If you move into a property with a Green Deal, the landlord or seller must show you a copy of the Energy Performance Certificate - this will explain what improvements have been made and how much you’ll need to repay.

 What if I live in Scotland?˅

 The Green Deal scheme is running in England and Wales - there is a separate Green Deal scheme in Scotland.
-Call Home Energy Scotland on 0808 808 2282 to find out more, or use its online callback form and it will arrange to call you back.
+Call Home Energy Scotland on 0808 808 2282 to find out more, or use its online callback form to arrange for you to be called back.